About First Nations Treaty Process

-- certainty to land and resources ownership and resource management;
+- Certainty to land and resources ownership and resource management

-- clarity on hunting and fishing rights for all British Columbians;
+- Clarity on hunting and fishing rights

-- reduced conflict over land and resources
+- Reduced conflict over land and resources

-- encouragement of investment and new opportunities through business, jobs and participation in the provincial economy;
+- Encouragement of investment and new opportunities through business, jobs and participation in the provincial economy

-- greater self-reliance for First Nations communities
+- Greater self-determination for First Nations communities

-- opportunities to build partnerships for mutual economic and social benefit.
+- Opportunities to build partnerships for mutual economic and social benefit

 What is a Treaty?

 A treaty is a negotiated agreement that sets out clearly defined rights and responsibilities of First Nations and the federal and provincial governments.
 It is also a full and formal expression of reconciliation between First Nations and government.
-Treaty-making is used to build new relationships with First Nations based on the principles of mutual respect, recognition and reconciliation.
+Treaty-making is used to build relationships with First Nations based on the principles of mutual respect, recognition and reconciliation.

 There are three parties at each treaty table: the First Nation(s), Canada and British Columbia.
 Each party is represented by a negotiating team.
 For 30 years, the BC Treaty Commission (BCTC) has been facilitating the process of treaty-making between the three parties in those areas of the Province where historic treaties do not exist or where First Nations with pre-confederation treaties wish to create modern treaties.

-- Land Title
+- Land title

-- Forest and Resources
+- Forest and resources

-- Capital Transfer
+- Capital transfer

-- Roads and Rights of Way
+- Roads and rights of way

-- Wildlife and Migratory Birds
+- Wildlife and migratory birds

-- Environmental Assessment and Protection
+- Environmental assessment and protection

-- Intergovernmental Relations
+- Intergovernmental relations